Emergency Management

 Recovery begins as the immediate response winds down.
 Our role here involves assisting towns in obtaining and managing federal aid and creating mitigation projects to lessen the damage the next time.

 This part of our website is designed to direct you to the proper places for help, give you access to the sources of information on specific types of hazards, and also to direct you to timely news about active or anticipated emergencies.
-For more assistance, please contact Alec Jones, LCPC GIS & Transportation Planner, at (802) 851-6350 or Alec@lcpcvt.org.
+For more assistance, please contact Melissa Manka, LCPC Senior Planner, at (802) 851-6347 or Melissa@lcpcvt.org.